Port of Stockton’s M580 Container-on-Barge Service Making Waves

 CN Rail Challenged to Meet Mandates on Grain Shipments

-The railroad reports they are moving more grain in response to an order from Ottawa to CN Rail and Canadian Pacific Railway to more than double the amount of grain they hauled or face stiff daily fines.
+The railroad reports that it is moving more grain in response to an order from Ottawa to CN Rail and Canadian Pacific Railway to more than double the amount of grain they hauled or face stiff daily fines.

 In their defense, the two railroads said the most severe winter in decades has forced them to shorten their trains, reduce capacity and slow services while increasing transit times.